 |Broccoli||3 tablespoons (80g)||32mg|

-*check your Food and Drink Directory for suitable products
+*check our Food and Drink Information for suitable products

 Your body needs vitamin D to absorb enough calcium.

 Vitamin D is made by the skin from spending time in the sun.
-The amount of vitamin D people make will depend on how strong the sunlight is.
-In the UK, people will get more vitamin D from sunlight in the months between March and September but will have difficulty getting enough vitamin D in the winter months.
+In the UK, people will get more vitamin D from sunlight between March and September but will have difficulty getting enough in the winter months.
 Good food sources of vitamin D are oily fish, eggs, margarine and fortified breakfast cereals.

 Public Health England and the Scottish Government provide advice on vitamin D intakes, based on recommendations from the Scientific Advisory Committee on Nutrition saying:

-- Everyone in the general population aged 4 years and older, is recommended to have an intake of 10 micrograms of vitamin D per day.
-In the winter months they may struggle to get enough vitamin D and should consider taking a daily supplement containing 10 micrograms of vitamin D, from October to February.
+- Everyone in the general population aged 4 years and older should get 10 micrograms of vitamin D per day.
+In the winter months it's worth considering a daily supplement containing 10 micrograms of vitamin D.

-- All infants from birth to one year of age should have an intake of between 8.5 to 10 micrograms per day.
-This should be as a daily supplement, unless the infant is having more than 500ml of infant formula a day, as formula milk is already fortified with vitamin D.
+- All babies from birth to one year old should have between 8.5 to 10 micrograms per day.
+This should be as a daily supplement, unless they're having more than 500ml of infant formula a day – formula milk is already fortified with vitamin D.

 If you can’t get all the calcium you need from your diet and your calcium levels are low, you may need to take a calcium supplement.
-Some calcium supplements are combined with vitamin D.
+Some are combined with vitamin D.

-If you feel you may need supplements, speak to your doctor or dietitian who will provide further advice and if necessary prescribe supplements.
+If you feel you may need supplements, speak to your doctor or dietitian who will provide further advice and prescribe them if necessary.